MuhammadMuaazAliCODER/COMPILER/README.md

-# COMPILER
+# HTML • CSS • JavaScript Online Compiler

-A lightweight HTML, CSS, and JavaScript online compiler built for instant code testing and learning.
-Features a simple editor, live preview, and clean UI — perfect for beginners and developers to quickly experiment with frontend code in the browser.
+A lightweight, fast, and clean frontend compiler for writing, testing, and previewing HTML, CSS, and JavaScript code directly in the browser.
+Built with simplicity and speed in mind — perfect for beginners, students, and developers who want a quick coding playground.

+---

+## 🚀 Features
+- ✨ **Live Preview** (Instant output using iframe)
+- 🎨 **Separate Editors** for HTML, CSS, and JavaScript
+- ⚡ **Fast Execution** — runs entirely in the browser
+- 🖥️ **Responsive Dark UI**
+- 📱 Works on **mobile and desktop**
+- 🔒 No backend required — fully client-side
+- 🧪 Great for quick experiments, demos, and learning